bymayo/craft-mailchimp-commerce/README.md

 Within any `updateCart` form, add the following checkbox field (Or hidden, your choice!)

 	<label for="mailchimpCommerce_optIn">
-		Receive and updates by email?
+		Receive offers and updates by email?
 	</label>
 	<input type="checkbox" name="mailchimpCommerce_optIn" value="true" id="mailchimpCommerce_optIn">